ElisabethSchramm/springbootdemo/README.md

     - Retrieved instructor and instructor detail by ID
     - Deleted instructor and instructor detail by ID
     - Updated instructor using DAO and merge operation
+    - Retrieved and updated course using DAO methods `findCourseById` and `update`